ssimuni/Assignment9/README.md

 ## Dependencies

-- [animation.css](https://animate.style/): Used for adding animations to UI elements.
+- [animation.css](https://animate.style/): Used for adding animations to heading in login register page.
-- [swiper](https://swiperjs.com/react): Implemented for building interactive sliders and carousels.
+- [swiper](https://swiperjs.com/react): Implemented for building interactive sliders and carousels in homepage.
-- [react-hook-form](https://react-hook-form.com/): Leveraged for efficient form handling and validation.
+- [react-hook-form](https://react-hook-form.com/): Leveraged for efficient form handling and validation in feedback form.

 ## Getting Started